Amazing Breast Milk Supply Program

 Colostrum is the first milk.
 It is extremely nutritious for your baby with lots of antibodies and high in protein.
 Later, when the milk “comes in” the nutrients change and it becomes “thinner” with higher water content.

-Breast milk and colostrum are basically medicine for your baby, especially if your baby has health issues and is in the NICU for any reason.
+Breast milk and colostrum are basically medicine for your baby, especially if your baby has health issues or is in the NICU for any reason.
 It can even help to prevent or decrease the severity of bowel disease and other infections.

 A Detailed Guide on Bringing Your Milk in Quickly

 This blog post will describe in detail how to get your milk to come in efficiently and quickly.
 To achieve results you will have to follow the guide to a tee.
 It is very important to stimulate your breasts A LOT to make this happen.
 I mean a lot.
 Like a lot a lot.
-I can not stress how important
+I can not stress how important stimulation is in the beginning!

 In regards to the newborn that isn’t latching, I’d recommend following this guide and continue using it even when your baby is latching a little bit.
 This way you can be absolutely sure that your baby is going to get enough milk once that latch gets really strong.